-We are not setting up Capstone accounts for any site visitors who contact us without an “.edu”, “mil”, “gov”, or other U.S. academic or official email address.
+We are refusing Capstone accounts for any site visitors who contact us without an “.edu”, “mil”, “gov”, or other U.S. academic or official email address.
 Although many of these requests appear valid, we will only set up an account through a university email server or other government site.
-If you don’t have these accounts, please send us email justification at email@example.com.
+If you don’t have these accounts, please send us email justification at firstname.lastname@example.org.
 We also offer marketplace participation from industry members on a case by case basis.

 “Request Membership” Buttons